Skip to main content

 • Where are we doing well?
 (Where are we collaborating well?)

 • Where are we not doing well?
-(Where do we need to collaborate better?)
+(Where could we be collaborating better?)

 Then, it’s time to come up with creative ideas to address the focus area to improve engagement.
 Involve employees in this process.
-By asking for volunteers from across the business, you will get a cross-section of employees who buy into the process.
+Consider asking for volunteers from across the business so you’ll have a cross-section of employees who feel personally connected to the process.

-In the next section, we have some useful real-life examples to give you some ideas on how to get started.
+In the next section, we share some useful real-life examples to give you ideas on how to get started.
 You could also check our inspiration engine, which we created for this express purpose.

 Every year, Culture Amp analyzes data captured from over 4,500 organizations to assess what is driving employee engagement.
 In 2023, we found that the top drivers of employee engagement across industries are: